EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 The initial problem was simple: photograph autumn in Japan.
 The solution became complicated when I realized Japan is 377,975 square kilometers and autumn doesn't wait.

-I bought a 14-day JR Pass for ¥29,110.
-Based on my 3,253 kilometers of train travel, that's ¥8.95 per kilometer.
-The alternative was paying full fare at roughly ¥14-20 per kilometer.
-The JR Pass saved approximately ¥15,000-20,000 total.
+I bought a 14-day JR Pass for ¥80,000.
+Based on my 3,268.4 kilometers of train travel, that's ¥24.48 per kilometer.
+The alternative was paying full fare for multiple long-distance Shinkansen rides (Tokyo→Fukuoka alone is ¥22,000+ one way).
+The JR Pass saved approximately ¥30,000-40,000 total.

 Why 14 days instead of 21?
 The last 7 days were primarily in Tokyo exploring neighborhoods.
 Tokyo's metro and subway systems are mostly not covered by JR Pass.
-Paying for a 21-day pass (¥59,350) would have wasted money on days when I wouldn't use JR trains.
+Paying for a 21-day pass (¥100,000) would have wasted money on days when I wouldn't use JR trains.

 Camera gear weight: 4.5 kg
 - Camera body (Nikon D7500): 0.65 kg